microsoft/azure-health-data-services-toolkit/docs/dev_setup.md

 # Developer Workflow

-Creating custom operations with the Azure Health Data Services SDK requires developing against resources that exist in Azure only.
+Creating custom operations with the Azure Health Data Services toolkit requires developing against resources that exist in Azure only.
 This document will cover the recommended developer workflow to easily code *and* test custom operations locally before deploying to Azure.
 We've focused on a fast developer "inner loop" with this SDK.
 It's built to quickly write and test code locally.

 We're only covering the recommended developer workflow for custom operations build and hosted on *Azure Functions*.